Rooster Run

-Rooster Run was a general store in Nelson County, Kentucky.
+Rooster Run is a general store in Nelson County, Kentucky.
 Joe Evans opened the store in 1967.
 It was known for the baseball caps featuring its logo and the fiberglass rooster statue standing in front of the store.
 It has been called "one of the best-known general stores in the country and one of Kentucky's best-known unincorporated businesses".
 Though not an official Kentucky community, the location is on state highway maps and receives mail with the zip code of Cox's Creek.
 Evans used the store's notoriety in unsuccessful bids for political office.

 History

 Joe Evans opened the store—then called Evans Beverage Depot—in 1967 with $200 of his own money and $200 borrowed from his father.
 At the time, it was the only location in the county that sold alcoholic beverages.
 One evening after the store closed, Evans and some friends were gathered at the store, drinking beer when one of the men's wives arrived, sending him running.
 One of the friends commented, "Look at that rooster run!", giving rise to the store's present name.
 Shortly after the incident, Evans' mother began sewing baseball caps with the name "Rooster Run" on them for sale in the store.
 Evans trademarked the name and the store's logo in 1986.
 A 13.5 ft-tall fiberglass rooster statue dubbed "Ozzie Frank" was placed in front of the store.
 Eventually, the store expanded, and its merchandising grew to include t-shirts and other promotional merchandise, but the baseball caps remained the most popular item.
 At one point, Evans had a standing order for 30,000 caps per quarter.
 By 1991, he estimated he'd sold about 1.5 million caps.

 The store's notoriety began to spread as truck drivers wore the hats to locations across the country.
 A Louisville-based disc jockey also began telling Rooster Run jokes on the air.
 The Kentucky Encyclopedia calls it "one of the best-known general stores in the country and one of Kentucky's best-known unincorporated businesses".